csi-net/OmniClass/README.md

 Arguments: *key*, *guid*, *version (optional)*
 Given a GUID for an object, returns that object's properties and a list of GUIDs representing its child objects.
 Setting version to a valid Version GUID will get the object's status as of that version, rather than the newest version which is the default.

-### Planned Features
-These features are subject to change and will see varying implementation over time during the Beta.
-Once all of the following have been implemented, The service will leave Beta status.

-- Improved Accompanying OmniClass Website
-- SSL for the API and improved authentication process
-- "Helper" methods for searching OmniClass Objects (for example, retrieving Guids by Number/Title)
-- Backdated versions of OmniClass tables (The current release includes only the most recent versions)
-- Ability to create and manage custom OmniClass Table Versions through API and browser-based tool
-- Language translations and methods for requesting multilingual data

 ### Feedback and Support
 Please post all service feedback or requests for technical support to the [issues section](https://github.com/csi-net/OmniClassBeta/issues) and apply an appropriate label (*bug* for service breaking issues, *enhancement* for feature requests or improvement suggestions, or *help wanted* for questions and support).
+A GitHub user account is required to submit or comment on issues.
+This only requires an email address and allows for public discussion of issues by CSI staff and fellow beta testers.
+As issues are created, we encourage testers to read and comment on issues if they feel they can contribute.